blaise-io/angular-demo-app/readme.md

  1. Run `python create_db.py`
  2. Send `http://<public_host_name>/<uuid>` to the tester

+You can have multiple databases in one environment, so that multiple testers can each have their own database.
+The names of other tester’s databases should be considered a secret, as a tester could mess with another tester’s data.

-If the database somehow gets corrupt, you can overwrite it with the default data in `create_db.sql` using `python create_db.py <uuid>`.
+If a database needs to be reset for some reason, you can overwrite the database with the default data from `create_db.sql` using `python create_db.py <uuid>`.